vdistortion/ui-bitrix24/README.md

   },
 };

+// or export all components
-// или экспорт всех компонентов import usePlugin from 'vue-bitrix24';
+import usePlugin from 'vue-bitrix24';
 import 'vue-bitrix24/css';